Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 The basic functionality and idea is based off of a 1.12 [addon](https://github.com/DoubleDoorDevelopment/OversizedItemInStorageArea) that did much the same.
 It is licensed under the [BSD License](https://www.curseforge.com/minecraft/mc-mods/oversized-item-in-storage-area/comments#license)

 Upon a player closing a container limited through this event, any items that are 1) in the limited slots and are not within the size limits will be removed from the container and spawned in world around the player

-This event is fired in the `server_scripts` folder

 ### Method Signatures